adressler/digits.js/README.md

 - more detailed examples and documentation
 - cleanup code
-- fetching initial value from DOM or data attribute
 - 'silent' integration into DOM (no animation on init)
 - option to update settings after first initialization
 - move animation effect to plugin